 of Music & Musicians (2001), and the Oxford Dictionary of National Biography (2004).
 In 2007 he was invited to become

 a member of the panel for the Stanley Sadie International Handel Recording Prize.
 He has also written for the BBC

 Music Magazine, Early Music Today and Gramophone.
 Brian Robins is currently a regular contributor to

 Early Music Review and Opera.

-on its pages.
+pages.
 It is funded entirely by sales obtained through our associates.
-I hope you will visit their sites
+I hope you will visit their sites and support

 Please enjoy your visit to the site, which I hope you will find informative.
 Your feedback